nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

 - INT-3: Implement newsletter metadata extraction
 - INT-5: Implement concurrent fetching for improved performance
 - INT-6: Add support for exporting subscriber-only content
+- EXT-1: Add support for custom Markdown templates
 - EXT-2: Implement batch processing for multiple authors
 - EXT-3: Add support for filtering posts by date range
+- EXT-4: Implement export to other formats (e.g., PDF, HTML)
+- EXT-6: Integrate with Oxylabs for proxying requests

 All these features have been fully implemented and comprehensive tests have been written for each: